What is an underbite?

 We may be able to treat your underbite with braces alone.
 Sometimes, we recommend a combination of braces and surgery for the best outcome.

-At your initial consultation, Dr. Jackie Clune will carry out a detailed assessment and present you with all your treatment options.
+At your initial consultation, Dr. Jackie Bracken will carry out a detailed assessment and present you with all your treatment options.